anmabu/beeRapp/README.md

 ```

 The first time you run these commands, all required packages will be installed if they are missing in your R environment.
-ATTENTION: running the app for the first time might take a long time (up to 30 min) untill all missing packages are installed!
+ATTENTION: running the app for the first time might take a long time (up to 30 min) until all missing packages are installed!

 After the successful setup, the app will open in your browser.
 Following the initial setup, you can start the app again (this should take a couple of seconds) using the command: